The 50 best restaurants in London

 Marylebone - 9 Seymour Street, London W1H 5BT

 Inspired by Mexico but taking Britain’s geographical larder as its jumping-off point, Santiago Lastra’s Marylebone restaurant took Mexican cooking to the next level.
 South East cheesemakers supply his Oaxacan-style cheese while langoustine tacos come with foraged sea buckthorn.
-Save time for a trip downstairs to the amazing mezcaleria too, and with snacks available down there, it's a great option if you can't get a booking upstairs.
+The downstairs mezcaleria is another part of the experience; you come down here for dessert, petit fours, and post-dinner drinks as part of the tasting menu.

 More about Kol